zlot/thumbnail-all-the-videos/README.md

 ### Intention
 A GUI that allows the selection of a folder, in which this program will recursively check the directory and all its subdirectories for files with common movie-file extensions.

-For each that it finds, a thumbnail will be generated with the name `#{videoname-thumb.jpg}`.
+For each that it finds, a single thumbnail will be generated with the name `#{videoname-thumb.jpg}`.

 This is to make life a bit easier at [The Monkey's Cobbler](http://www.themonkeyscobbler.com.au)